 An op amp to rule them all.

 The SS2590 Pro Discrete Audio Op Amp represents everything we ever wanted in an op amp, but were unable to achieve in the SS3601/SS3602's smaller package size.
 These devices are intended for use in professional recording studios, Mic Amplifiers, EQ's, and consoles.
 Many of the devices in this class were designed in the 1970's using 1970's technology.
 Our SS2590 makes a fantastic upgrade to these devices and utilizes the latest and greatest transistors and components.
-Our API to DIP adapters will also allow these devices to be used for replacing single op amps in a DIP 8 package.
+Our PRO to DIP adapters will also allow these devices to be used for replacing single op amps in a DIP 8 package.

 These discrete audio op amps have been used at RCA studios in their Mic Preamps, and by other manufacturers such as Nord Acoustics and Apollon Audio in their Hypex based Class D Amplifiers.